Understanding Prediabetes | Accu-Chek®

 Prediabetes is when a person’s blood sugar level (blood glucose) is higher than average, but not enough to diagnose them with diabetes.

-Almost all people living with type 2 diabetes have had prediabetes, but not all prediabetics develop type 2 diabetes.
+Almost all people living with type 2 diabetes have had prediabetes, but not all prediabetes develops into type 2 diabetes.
 Of course, it’s not enough to hope you fall into the right category: without any intervention, prediabetes is extremely likely to evolve in the wrong direction.

 What’s happening?

 Prediabetes entails abnormal fasting blood glucose—that is, abnormal blood sugar levels eight hours after a meal—or glucose intolerance.
 When everything is running normally, the pancreas produces insulin, the hormone that synthesizes the sugars you ingest and your body produces.
-In people living with type 1 or type 2 diabetes, the pancreas partly or completely fails to fulfill this function.
-In prediabetic people, the process is just beginning to show signs of failure, with sugar accumulating in the blood instead of being properly used as a source of energy.
-Often, though not always, it’s due to lifestyle habits.
+In people living with type 1 or type 2 diabetes, the pancreas partly or completely stops fulfilling this function.
+In people with prediabetes, the process is just beginning to show signs of this, with sugar accumulating in the blood instead of being properly used as a source of energy.
+Sometimes, though not always, it can be because of lifestyle habits.

 What should you watch for?